-We have audited the Pennsylvania Health Insurance Exchange Authority's (the "Authority") (a component unit of the Commonwealth of Pennsylvania), compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Authority's major federal program for the year ended December 31, 2020.
-The Authority's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Pennsylvania Health Insurance Exchange Authority's (the "Authority") (a component unit of the Commonwealth of Pennsylvania), compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Authority's major federal programs for the year ended December 31, 2021.
+The Authority's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.